 - Hot water kettle – quick and easy way to warm up water for your tea.

 The company rented an amazing cabin on the golf course, which provided lots of space for the kids to play in the snow.
 The hot tub in the backyard gave us the perfect vantage point to keep an eye on them.
 Did I mention that every room had it’s own private bathroom?
 Perfect for a small family.
-All in all it was an amazing trip.
+Sometime in the near future, I’ll have to purchase my own Log Cabin Home that I can plan out and have renovated.
+It’ll be great when we have a bigger family and the kids are older.
+All in all, it was an amazing trip.
 My husband and I were able to get a lot of time with our little girl.
 Plus, no one got sick or any aches and pains!
 It was a great way to end my maternity leave.

 - Help your kids bounce back by relieving their pain or fever with Children’s MOTRIN®.
 For high fever, nothing works faster or lasts longer.
 Among OTC brands.
 Lasts up to 8 hours.